Is Student Accommodation a Good Investment in the UK?

 Purpose-Built Student Properties

-You can provide your tenants with all the benefits of living in halls of residence with a purpose-built student accommodation.
+You can provide your tenants with all the benefits of living in halls of residence with purpose-built student accommodation.
 Examples of the benefits of purpose-built student accommodation are common rooms, study areas and Wi-Fi within a few minutes away from the university.
 In addition to shops, work opportunities and a local nightlife close by.

 Many of the disadvantages of the traditional HMO and BTL (Buy-to-let) property investments can be avoided whilst still seeing the benefits of higher yields and shorter void periods where you don’t have a tenant by investing in a purpose-built student accommodation property.